mys-lang/mys/README.rst

 #.
 Install `Cygwin`_.
 Required packages are gcc-g++, make, python38
    and python38-devel.

 #.
-Install pip and Mys in Cygwin.
+Start Cygwin and install pip and Mys.

    .. code-block:: text